General game information

 Back in 2012, Dean Hall, then a relatively unknown modder, released DayZ, a zombie-themed multiplayer open world survival sandbox modification for ArmA 2 that instantly exploded in popularity, and triggered a wealth of clones and games inspired by it.
 Dean Hall would go on to be hired by Bohemia, and DayZ became a standalone release that has been in alpha since December 2013.
 Most of the DayZ clones ended up being abandoned by either their communities or their development teams, and the real deal is inching forward slowly, with no release date for the final version in sight.

 Enter Gamepires and Croteam, two Croatian developers with no previous experience in the genre but brimming with talent and technological prowess.
 Their mission?
 Evolve the survival genre with a title that takes part of the DayZ experience but adds its own spin on everything, from the setting to character development.
-Will they succeed on this monumental task, or will SCUM become yet another open world survival MMO abandoned by both developers and players?
+Will they succeed on this monumental task and make even some of the top casino games providers jealous, or will SCUM become yet another open world survival MMO abandoned by both developers and players?

 I can’t answer that question, since I’m not a time traveler or a seer, but I can do the next best thing, which would involve giving you, dear reader, my opinion on the current build of the game.
 I have been playing SCUM for a little over a month, both online and on a custom single-player save file, so I have some experience with this Gamepires–Croteam collaboration.